 I’ve been to this park enough to confidently say that there are an incredible amount of amazing things to do in Badlands National Park.
-Situated in the heart of the Northern Great Plains, Badlands National Park spans 244,000 acres of spectacular landscapes, diverse wildlife, and the largest undisturbed mixed grass prairie in the United States.
+Encompassing 244,000 acres of otherworldly landscapes, Badlands National Park is home to massive towering spires, deep canyons, oceans of undisturbed mixed grass prairie, ancient fossil remains, and one of the last refuges for the largest mammal in North America – the American Bison.

 Badlands National Park is a true national park-lovers national park, if you follow.
 Here amidst the wide open spaces of South Dakota you can truly get away from it all and experience nature on a grand scale.